 In the 2015 plan year, the Trust Fund premium subsidy was only for the Blue Shield Plan for employers and employees.
-The subsidy was funded from the remaining balance of the Blue Shield 2 Percent Profit Pledge, received in 2012, which is located in the Stabilization Reserve.
+The subsidy was funded from the remaining balance of the Blue Shield 2 percent profit pledge, received in 2012, which is located in the stabilization reserve.
 The subsidy impacted the second six months of fiscal year 2015 and the first six months of fiscal year 2016.

-KPMG LLPSuite 1400
+No Trust Fund premium subsidy occurred in fiscal year 2017.

-55 Second Street

-San Francisco, CA 94105
+KPMG LLP Suite 1400 55 Second Street San Francisco, CA 94105